Beit Aharon Synagogue: Demolishing the temple

 The school was closed in 1948, and the temple was last held in 1966.
 In 1995, the temple was sold and demolished.
 All that remained of it were a few marble slabs.
 They were transferred to Yad Ben Zvi Institute, a historical institute on the outskirts of Jerusalem.

 Architecture

 The synagogue was established in 1892 in the Basilica style, like most Jewish synagogues.
 The upper balcony, which surrounded the prayer hall from three directions except the eastern side, which contains the temple, was used as a prayer hall for women.
 The Temple, which serves as the mizrah.
-The prayer hall is on the ground floor, and to the right of it is the platform in the middle of the hall, which is known as "Al-Mimar," which is derived from the Arabic word "pulpit" (according to the Jewish Encyclopedia).
+The prayer hall is on the ground floor, and to the right of it is the platform in the middle of the hall, which is known as "Al-Mimbar," which is derived from the Arabic word "pulpit" (according to the Jewish Encyclopedia).
 The names of those who donated to build the temple were engraved in Hebrew and French on the "Mimar".